webdiscus/html-bundler-webpack-plugin/README.md

 When using `splitChunks` optimization for node modules containing comments, Webpack extracts those comments into a separate text file.
-By default, the plugin don't create such unwanted text files.
+By default, the plugin doesn't create such unwanted text files.
 But if you want to extract files like `*.LICENSE.txt`, set this option to `true`.